High-level waste: Definitions

+Different countries have different internal waste categorisation systems, meaning which wastes are categorised as high-level varies accordingly.
+In its simplest definition, high-level waste is all waste which experiences a significant degree of radiogenic self-heating.
+Wastes without such heating but which still require special disposal considerations due to hazardous levels of radioactivity may instead be classified as intermediate-level waste (ILW).

-High-level waste is the highly radioactive waste material resulting from the reprocessing of spent nuclear fuel, including liquid waste produced directly in reprocessing and any solid material derived from such liquid waste that contains fission products in sufficient concentrations; and other highly radioactive material that is determined, consistent with existing law, to require permanent isolation.
+High-level waste can refer to all self-heating wastes, though is sometimes used specifically for material resulting from the reprocessing of spent nuclear fuel, including liquid waste produced directly in reprocessing and any solid material derived from such liquid waste that contains fission products in sufficient concentrations.
+This reprocessing definition of HLW excludes spent nuclear fuel, though they are commonly considered in tandem amongst other highly radioactive material that is determined, consistent with existing law, to require permanent isolation.